 What If You Owe a Lot to Canada Revenue Agency?

-CRA’s powers: take your tax debt seriously
+First: understand what CRA can do, and take your tax debt seriously

 Nobody likes to pay taxes, so CRA has strong powers to make sure they collect what people owe.